 Global Challenge 7: How can ethical market economies be encouraged to reduce the gap between rich and poor?

-Extreme poverty fell from 51% in 1981 to 13% in 2012 and less than 10% today, mostly due to income growth in China and India.
+The Covid pandemic has shrunk the global middle class by 150 million, and extreme poverty increased approximately 100 million; nevertheless, Extreme poverty fell from 51% in 1981 to 13% in 2012 and less than 10% today, mostly due to income growth in China and India.
 However, inequality in Africa remains a serious threat to future stability, with four of the five most unequal countries in the world found there.
 UNDP’s Multidimensional Poverty Index applied to 102 developing countries found about 1.5 million people living in multidimensional poverty.
-World leaders have agreed to achieve the UN Sustainable Development Goal of eliminating extreme poverty by 2030.
-IMF estimates Gross World Product will grow 3.1% in 2016 and 3.4% in 2017.
+The Covid pandemic has delayed the achievement of the UN Sustainable Development Goal of eliminating extreme poverty by 2030, even though, official development assistance was the most in history reaching $161 billion in 2020.
+The global economy contracted by 3.5% in 2020, but is expected to grow 4.7% in 2021.

-Meanwhile, the concentration of wealth is increasing (the wealth of just 8 billionaires equals that of 3.6 billion people, the poorer half of humanity), income gaps are widening, employment-less economic growth continues, return on investment in capital and technology is usually better than on labor, and future technologies can replace much of human labor; hence, long-term structural unemployment seems inevitable unless new approaches to economics and the nature of work are created (See Chapter 4 on Future Work/Tech 2050 Global Scenariosand Strategies).
+Meanwhile, the concentration of wealth is increasing (The richest 10% owned 84% of the world’s wealth just before the pandemic and the top 1% owned nearly 44% the world’s wealth), income gaps are widening, employment-less economic growth continues, return on investment in capital and technology is usually better than on labor, and future technologies can replace much of human labor; hence, long-term structural unemployment seems inevitable unless new approaches to economics and the nature of work are created (See Chapter 4 on Future Work/Tech 2050 Global Scenarios and Strategies).
+It may take a decade for the world’s poorest to return to pre-pandemic income.
 Historically, inequality has been addressed through such mechanisms as war, revolution, debt relief, legal system reforms, tax adjustments, and land redistribution.
+The G-7 has agreed that countries should establish a 15% minimum corporate tax.

 Since artificial intelligence will reproduce and learn faster than humans, its universal proliferation seems inevitable.
 Algorithms are already out-performing humans in driving cars, face recognition, complex games, and even some forms of medical diagnosis.
 AI and other next technologies should lower costs of education, transportation, and medical care and should provide new tax income from taxing robots and other next technologies, making universal basic income financially sustainable possibly by 2030 (see scenarios in Chapter 4).
 Finland, Canada, and others are conducting pilot UBI experiments.